 <subhead> Costs for providers

 Administering digital infrastructure is not necessarily automated, and manual human intervention can be required in even the most sophisticated solutions.
 All the infrastructure and the people who manage it need to be paid for, meaning that digital identity checks in the UK now cost an average of approximately £1.92 per transaction.
+Extrapolate this out across the entire economy, and we are seeing a enormous amount of value squandered unnecessarily.

 On a macro scale, we can add to these costs the billions banks and other institutions spend developing and maintaining security processes and systems.
 Additionally, following up with customers after abandoned or failed transactions to encourage them to complete to deliver a refund, whether through digital marketing or manual intervention, incurs substantial costs in both money, time and other resources.